Margin Calculator

 Formula

 Profit margin and markup both measure profitability but use different denominators.
-Margin divides profit by revenue, showing what portion of sales is profit.
+Margin divides profit by the selling price, showing what portion of sales is profit.
 Markup divides profit by cost, showing how much was added above cost.
-These two numbers are always different for the same transaction, and confusing them is one of the most common pricing mistakes in business.
+The two conversion formulas let you translate between them: a 33.33% margin and a 50% markup describe exactly the same sale.
+Because the calculator can solve these equations in any direction, you only ever need two of the four values.

 Where:

-• Revenue = The total amount received from selling the product or service.
+• Price = The total amount received from selling the product or service.

 • Cost = The total expense incurred to produce, purchase, or deliver the product or service.

-• Margin = Profit divided by revenue, expressed as a percentage.
+• Margin = Profit divided by selling price, expressed as a percentage.
 Always lower than the markup percentage for the same transaction.

 • Markup = Profit divided by cost, expressed as a percentage.
 Always higher than the margin percentage for the same transaction.